- What is vitamin D?

 Choosing a supplement

 Choose a supplement that contains vitamin D3.
-This form is more efficient in raising vitamin D levels, not D2.
+This form is more efficient in raising vitamin D levels, than D2.

 Most multivitamins contain some vitamin D, but the amounts vary.
 Be sure to read the small print on the label carefully.
 Some calcium supplements also contain vitamin D3.
 If you're unclear how much vitamin D your supplements contain, please check with a pharmacist.